dawansv/gnucash-custom-reports/README.md

 ## Installation

-This version is offered as a custom report so that users that wish to provide feedback are able to test the feature.
+This version is offered as a custom report.
 It can be easily installed and uninstalled and does not modify the core GnuCash files nor the data file (beyond user-defined tags added manually by the user).

-General instructions on how to load custom reports are available on the wiki: https://wiki.gnucash.org/wiki/Custom_Reports#Loading_Your_Report
+Specific instructions below are based on more generic instructions on how to load custom reports available on the wiki: https://wiki.gnucash.org/wiki/Custom_Reports#Loading_Your_Report

-Here I will explain how to load the report from your user directory, without changing any of the official installation files.

 ### Step 1.
 Download and Unzip the files

-Download the zip with the files from the Code button.
+Download the zip with the files from the Github Code button.
+Then unzip the files in a temporary directory.

 ![image](https://github.com/dawansv/gnucash-transaction-tags/assets/267163/c59f5e03-ba77-4fdb-afbf-94fe75737959)

-Unzip the files in a temporary directory

 ### Step 2.
 Copy transaction-tags.scm in the installation directory for custom reports

 1. Start GnuCash 5.0
 2. Go to menu Help - About
 3. In the About GnuCash dialog, locate the entry for **GNC_USERDATA_DIR**.

-**GNC_USERDATA_DIR** is the first entry in the list.
+It's the first entry in the list.
 Keep note of this directory.
 You can even click on the link to open it.

-Copy _transaction-tags.scm_ from the zip file into that directory.
+4. Copy _transaction-tags.scm_ extracted from the zip file into that directory.

 ### Step 3.
 Locate the installation directory for the custom reports definition file (config-user.scm)